 Hon.
 Secretary: Greg Callaghan (email: email@example.com)

 Committee: John Bailey, Dr Peter Cox, Chris Down, Tim Freeman, Dr Ted Freshney, Prof. Malcolm Hart, Prof. John Mather, Caroline Pymm, Dr Richard Scrivener, Rosemary Stewart, Val Turner, Prof. John Winchester

 It’s also possible to review the Section’s past events.

-The following pages were written and are maintained by the Section itself.
+The following pages were written by members of the Section:

 - Buckfast.
 Report from the Geology Section

 - Tavistock.
 Report from the Geology Section

 - Kingsbridge.
 Report from the Geology Section

 - Axminster.
 Report from the Geology Section